Laser treatment for acne scaring

 - The skin will also feel quite tight following treatment and using vaseline, aloe vera gel or a gentle moisturiser for a day or two following treatment can help to relieve this.

 - Starting on day 2-3 the skin will appear ﬂaky and have a bronzed appearance as the epidermal debris comes to the surface; this generally lasts about 5 days.
 This is a positive sign and indicates that the skin is regenerating.
 Do not try to peel off the epidermal debris by force; just leave it to ﬂake off naturally.
 Keeping the skin well moisturised at this point will help reduce the tightness.

-- Avoid cosmetics for approximately 48 hours after treatment.
-However, we advise caution if the area is feeling sensitive.
+- Avoid cosmetics for approximately 48 hours after treatment, we advise longer if the area is sensitive.
 Remove make up carefully as rubbing the skin can cause irritation or infection.
 If the skin at the treatment area becomes broken, then make-up should be avoided.